 Challenges

-• Opportunity cost: Skilled employees may spend time on repetitive labeling instead of higher-value tasks.
+- Opportunity cost: Skilled employees may spend time on repetitive labeling rather than on higher-value tasks.

 Example: A medical imaging firm chose to annotate CT scans internally to comply with HIPAA regulations.
 While accuracy and compliance were strong, projects were delayed by six months due to the resource strain.